eric-s-raymond/aicodeguide/README.md

 ## What are Cursor rules?

-It's rules that will be applied to your project by "injecting" them in the context of the LLM.
+Those are rules or conventions that will be applied to your project by "injecting" them in the context of the LLM.
 Each editor have some ways to do it.

 - In Cursor, just create